PaulStoffregen/ARM_Toolchain_2016q3_Source/readme.md

 This copy of the 2016q3 "arm-none-eabi-gcc" toolchain used by Arduino is slightly modified to be able to compile on Raspberry Pi.

+Before building, edit /etc/dphys-swapfile to increase your Raspberry Pi swap space.
+(TODO: how muchis really needed?)
+Reboot for this change to take effect.
+If you run out of virtual memory, the build will fail with "Makefile:2138: recipe for target 's-automata' failed".

 To build, use these commands:

     cd src